AndrewLJackson/SIBER/README.md

 [MixSIAR](https://github.com/brianstock/MixSIAR) is intended to encompass all the mixing model functionality in the [SIAR package](http://www.tcd.ie/Zoology/research/groups/jackson/projects/siar.php).
 Additionally, we have updated the basic mixing model from SIAR and released this as a standalone package for basic mixing model fitting as [simmr](https://cran.r-project.org/web/packages/simmr/).

-## Important!!
-SIAR development has stopped as of late 2015 (except for important bug fixes and compatability fixes), and the SIBER routines will become deprecated and then defunct.
-This is the start of a full recode of SIBER to be a standalone package.
-Model fitting is much improved via JAGS in the new code within SIBER.

-Comments and suggestions welcome.
-If anyone wants to contribute code, please let me know and we can chat about how to proceed.

 ## Installation
-The latest stable release package is released on CRAN as v2.1.3.
+The latest stable release package is released on CRAN as v2.1.4.
 Type `install.packages("SIBER")` in the command line.

 Alternatively, you can install directly from github